 From being the home of the 1217 Magna Carta, one of history’s most important surviving documents that formed English law, and the Mappa Mundi, an outstanding treasure of the medieval world, to iconic cider making heritage, internationally renowned beef and the site of the Battle of the Roses, Herefordshire couldn’t have more to offer the culture vulture.
 The legendary landmarks of kings, saints and poets dot trails of historic towns and villages packed with myths, folklore and factual material to enthral you time and time again.
-Use our downloadable sheet of itinerary ideas to get your trip started.
+Explore Herefordshire History & Heritage and get your trip started.
 For more great ideas use our handy Great Combo Destinations in Herefordshire Guide.

-Hellens Manor is an old beautiful private home Still serving as a residence but is also open to the public, administered by the Pennington-Mellor-Munthe Charity Trust, and hosting tour groups as well as cultural events such as lectures, concerts, school field-trips, and literary discussions, forming a key part of the cultural life of Much Marcle.
+The jewel in the crown of Herefordshire homes Hellens Manor still serves as a residence but is also open to the public, administered by the Pennington-Mellor-Munthe Charity Trust, and hosting tour groups as well as cultural events such as lectures, concerts, school field-trips, and literary discussions, forming a key part of the cultural life of Much Marcle.
 The inside of the manor is impressive with Tudor style architecture and fine delicacies.
 The manor was originally occupied by French Monks but a short while after in the year of 1096 the manor was granted to the De Balun family who became witnesses of the signing of the Magna Carta.
 In 1301 Hellens went to Lords Audley, a nephew James who was companion to the Black Prince rented the manor for a pair of silver spurs.
 Afterwards he then leased the manor to Walter De Helyon who then later gave his name to the house.
 Over the following centuries the manor passed through several hands including those of Richard Walwyn who became occupier of Hellens Manor in the late 14th century, in the 15th century the wealthy family made many changes to the house.
-The Audleys and Walwyns held court in the stone hall, […]
+The Audleys and Walwyns held court in the […]

 Churches tell a story, many stories – of families, of political intrigue and social change, of architecture, and changes in belief.
 Herefordshire Churches Tourism Group is a network of some of the best churches and chapels in the county that have dominated the landscape and life of communities for more than a thousand years.
 What will you find when you enter the door?
 A source of fascination, awe, or a deep sense of peace?
 Here people have come and still come, generation on generation, seeking the place of their ancestors or solace for the present.
 Our churches still play a significant part in the life of our communities.
 Some act as community centres with modern facilities, others have developed their churchyards to attract wildlife, all serve as living monuments to our heritage and history.
 Often set in beautiful landscapes, with wonderful features and architecture, visiting our churches can enhance your appreciation and enjoyment of Herefordshire.